KlipperScreen/KlipperScreen/docs/macros.md

 ### LOAD_FILAMENT / UNLOAD_FILAMENT

-This macros are used in the Extrude panel `Load` and `Unload` buttons. and they will be hidden from the macros panel.
+These macros are used in the Extrude panel `Load` and `Unload` buttons. and they will be hidden from the macros panel.

 The selected speed in the panel is transferred as a parameter.